cboard-org/cboard-io/_18n/en/help/help.md.md

 ### How do I personalize an existing board in Cboard?

 In order to personalize an existing board, unlock the HOME page by double clicking the lock on the right hand side.
 Then click on the dashboard button on the left hand side of the gray bar.
-(See Figure 6 for reference). \ Once you click select, the gray bar should turn blue, and on the right hand side you will see a small trash can and a pencil (Figure 7).
+(See Figure 6 for reference). \ Once you click select, the gray bar should turn blue, and on the right hand side you will see a small trash can and a pencil .

 ![Figure 7](/images/help/image7.png "Figure 7")